-The role of the risk management committee is to:
+The role of the risk committee is to:

-Provide objective, independent and non-executive reviews of The Capricornian's Prudential Risk Management Framework.
+• Provide objective, independent and non-executive reviews of The Capricornian's Prudential Risk Management Framework.

-The role of the remuneration committee is to:
+The role of the governance and remuneration committee is to:

-- Provide the board with independent and non-executive advice relating to The Capricornian's Remuneration Policy, including an assessment of the policy's effectiveness in relation to requirements of the Prudential Standards. - Provide advice relating to the remuneration of the Chief Executive Officer, direct reports of the Chief Executive Officer, other persons whose actions may affect the financial soundness of the credit union and any other person specified by APRA. - Provide advice relating to the remuneration of the categories of persons covered by the credit union's Remuneration Policy (except those persons included above).
+- Assist the board in ensuring that The Capricornian Ltd operates in accordance with a clear, consistent and effective corporate governance framework that conforms to the credit union's legal and governance obligations and the required standards of corporate behaviour as determined by the board. - Provide the board with independent and non-executive advice relating to The Capricornian's Remuneration Policy, including an assessment of the policy's effectiveness in relation to requirements of the Prudential Standards. - Provide advice relating to the remuneration of the Chief Executive Officer, direct reports of the Chief Executive Officer, other persons whose actions may affect the financial soundness of the credit union and any other person specified by APRA. - Provide advice relating to the remuneration of the categories of persons covered by the credit union's Remuneration Policy (except those persons included above).